Ashta, Madhya Pradesh: Geography

 Ashta is located at 23.02°N 76.72°E. It has an average elevation of 519 metres (1702 feet and 4 hands).
 Running through the center of the city is a river named "Parvati" after the Hindu goddess Parvati.
 The river is the main source of water for the city's inhabitants.
 Near the river, there is a temple to Shiva, husband to the goddess, which is believed to date back as far as 3500 years.
 Locals believe that in the month of Sawan (during the rainy season), the river Parvati gets flooded with water and the water level rises until that level when it reaches to Shiv-Ling (Lingam) in the Shiva temple on its bank.

 History

 During the British India period, this area was ruled by Mirza Amjad Baig, regarded as the founder of present-day Ashta.
 He not only brought transportation to the city but also established an education system for both men and women.

 Transport

+Ashta is on the Bhopal to Indore road, which also runs through Sehore and Dewas.

+A daily bus service is available in Ashta.